Xyvir/iex.run/.github/readme.md

    -Launch stub app from cmd.exe instead
    -type out the full invocation from powershell once to initialize (curl.exe iex.run | iex)
    -manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)

+- cmd.exe invocation can only be used to install the stub script; 'curl iex.run/sciptname | cmd' will ignore scriptname
+   >Workarounds:
+    Use 'curl iex.run | cmd' to install the stub script first then 'iex.run sciptname' to download and run the script.

 ## todo: